 - Continue to breathe in through your nose and out through your mouth.
 Try to inhale enough so that your lower abdomen rises and falls.
 Count slowly as you exhale.

-9. Realize you’re only human.
 This is the most important step.
-We sometimes forget that we are only human and that we cannot solve everything right away.
-There is only so much one person can do and the sooner we realize that, the better off we’ll be.
+Sometimes we forget we’re only human and we cannot solve every problem right away.
+There is only so much one person can do, and the sooner we realize it, the better off we’ll be.

 Just breathe and remember that you’ve got this!
-Once everything is settled, you’ll wonder why you ever drove yourself crazy in the first place.
-I think that calm feeling at the end of it all is something that we can all agree feels amazing.
-Nothing is ever as bad as it may feel–let that guide you the next time you start overthinking yourself into oblivion.
+Once everything is settled, you’ll wonder why you drove yourself crazy in the first place.
+I think that calm feeling at the end of it all is something we can all agree feels amazing.
+Nothing is ever as bad as it may feel.

 Now if only I could get better at taking my own advice…